-Although some people will develop the coronavirus without a fever (or any symptoms whatsoever), a raised temperature is still one of the telltale COVID-19 symptoms, so having a thermometer around (with a working battery) is useful, particularly if you're older or have underlying health conditions.
+A raised temperature is a telltale sign of illness, so having a thermometer around (with a working battery) is useful, particularly if you're older or have underlying health conditions.

 We've tested a number of thermometers which are suitable for babies through to adults (even ones marketed specifically for infants can typically be used by adults).